tharaka9/Simple-Local-Covid-Statistics-Ruby/README.md

 # Simple Local Covid-19 Statistics Using Ruby
 Simple Command-Line Dahsboard Script Of Sri Lanka Covid-19 Statistics Using Ruby.

-This script only show **Local New Cases, Local Total Cases, Local New Deaths, Local Total Deaths**.
+This script only show **Local New Cases, Local Total Cases, Local New Deaths, Local Total Deaths** and get statistics from [health promotion bureau api](https://www.hpb.health.gov.lk/en/api-documentation).

 ## Instructions
 Install ruby if you don't have yet 😉